itsschwer/pressure-drop/README.md

     - intended to encourage sharing void items in multiplayer when the ability to drop void items is disabled
 - the option to change *Void Fields*' fog effect to start when a *Cell Vent* is activated *(rather than on entry)* can be enabled
     - intended to make it easier to find and obtain the *Mysterious Cuff / Condemned Bond* from [**Starstorm 2**](https://thunderstore.io/package/TeamMoonstorm/Starstorm2/)
+- the option to spawn a portal after Mithrix is defeated can be enabled
+    - intended to allow fighting Mithrix without ending a run

 ## see also